DiceDB/dice/docs/src/content/docs/QWATCH.md

 data modifications affect the query's results, the updated result set is pushed to the subscribed client.
 This eliminates the need for clients to constantly poll for changes.

-This command is what makes DiceDB different from Redis and uniquely positions it as the easiest and most intuitive way to build real-time reactive applications like leaderboards.
+This command uniquely positions DiceDB as the easiest and most intuitive way to build real-time reactive applications like leaderboards.

 ## Protocol Support